 The smallest capacity meter upgrades are 3/4 inch equivalent, which will be used to replace the current 5/8 inch and 3/4 inch meters within our system.
-Due to this, Management is proposing changes to related Basic Charges within the Customer Service Policy, Appendix C. The proposal is to combine the 5/8 inch and 3/4 inch Basic Charges into a "Less than 1 inch" Basic Charge.
+Due to this, Management is proposing changes to related Basic Charges within the Customer Service Policy, Appendix C. The proposal is to combine 5/8 inch and 3/4 inch Basic Charges into a "Less than 1 inch" Basic Charge with the price being the lower of the two.